-An introduction course in construction/civil/ surveying graphics.
+This is an introductory course in construction/civil/surveying graphics.
 The student will be introduced to scales, dimensioning, surveying maps, house plans, building codes, and construction terminology.
 Contour maps, wall sections, foundation plans, floor plans, and house elevations will be drawn and plotted using AutoCAD.